Using Parse with Swift and Xcode 6

-Parse is a platform that offers many tools and one of the things it provides is a “service as a back-end”.
+Parse is a platform that offers many tools and one of the things it provides is a service as a back-end.
 Parse takes care of the implementation of the back-end so that developers can focus on building their apps while still leveraging the power of having data persistence in the cloud.

 Long time reader, Lukas von Mateffy, shares this tutorial with you guys on how to use Parse in Swift.

-Step 1: Setup Parse Backed
+Step 1: Setup Parse Backend

-First of all you have to register a new Account at Parse.com.
+First of all you have to register a new account at Parse.com.

-Then it will prompt you to create a new Application.
-If you already have an Account, then you have to create one by yourself.
+Then it will prompt you to create a new application.
+If you already have an account, then you have to create one by yourself.

-Enter the name of your Application and click “Create app”.
+Enter the name of your application and click Create app.

-Now go to the Downloads Section in your Parse Backend.
+Now go to the Downloads section in your Parse backend.
 Then download the Parse iOS SDK.

 Step 2: Setup Xcode Project

-Create a new Xcode Project and fill in your Information.
+Create a new Xcode project and fill in your information.
 It’s important that you select Swift as the programming language.

-In the List “Link Binary With Libraries” you will have to add these Frameworks to use Parse.
+Once the application is created, click on your project and go to Build Phases.
+In the list Link Binary With Libraries, you will have to add these frameworks to use Parse.

 AudioToolbox.framework